Rimrock Opera

 In June 2013, Matthew Haney was hired as Managing Producer and Dan Nickerson as Youth Conservatory Director.
 Craig Huisenga was hired as Managing Producer in September 2013.

-Cindy Butler is NOVA Center Past President, Rimrock Opera Foundation President and Executive Producer of Magic Flute
+Lucinda (Cindy) Butler is NOVA Center Past President, Rimrock Opera Foundation President and Executive Producer

 ________________________________________